-How to ‘Thin’ Vegetable Seedlings
+How and When to Thin Vegetable Seedlings

+If you have already planted seeds, vegetable garden may be already full of small seedlings that are beginning to sprout and grow.
 You may notice that your seedlings may look a bit crowded like my young radish plants, above.

-When you plant vegetables from seed, you often have to plant more seeds then you will actually grow to maturity because not all seeds will germinate.
+When you plant vegetables from seed, you often have to plant more seeds than you will actually grow to maturity because not all seeds will germinate.
 However, after the seeds begin to grow, you need to ‘thin’ them out.

-So what does ‘thinning’ seedlings mean?
-“Thinning’ is the practice of removing excess seedlings.
+So what does thinning seedlings mean?
+Thinning is the practice of removing excess seedlings.

-2. Read your seed packet for recommended spacing of vegetables seedlings to determine which seedlings to remove.
+- Read your seed packet for recommended spacing of vegetables seedlings to determine which seedlings to remove.

 The roots will simply die once the top is removed.